Whether you’re renting your first apartment or your fifth one, getting the best deal on rent should be a top priority.

-“Often they’ll accept a lower monthly rent if you offer to pay three to twelve months’ rent up front when signing the lease.”
+“Often they’ll accept a lower monthly rent if you offer to pay 3 to 12 months’ rent upfront when signing the lease.”

 Remember, this technique requires cash in reserves.
 If you don’t have a substantial amount of money tucked away yet, consider opening a savings account and scheduling regular deposits so that when you’re ready to try this move, you have the cash you need.